 We’ve now moved past the brief period when although midsummer has passed, the evenings seem to hang on to their long daylight hours.
 Over the last fortnight the day length seems to be shortening fast.
-But I love this time of the year, with much to harvest, new autumnal flowers and colours, and cool nights preluding the firsts mists for a while.
-Perched as we are on a hillside, we’re sometimes above the mist in the valley floor, but a couple of times recently we’ve had thick mist outside the kitchen windows which has lingered for a couple of hours.
+I love this time of the year, with much to harvest, new autumnal flowers and colours, and cool nights preluding the first fog for a while.
+Perched as we are on a hillside, we’re sometimes above the mist in the valley floor, but a couple of times recently it’s been thick outside the kitchen windows, and has lingered for a couple of hours.

 This morning it cloaked the hard nocturnal work of countless spiders, their skilful constructions plain to see.

 With a light breeze blowing and billowing the orb web spider’s efforts like pulling spinnakers, I was actually more struck by some other species’ efforts, which by creating concave sheets of fine mesh seemed to me to have potential as inspirational ideas for contemporary architecture roofing designs.
 One in particular caught my eye as it overlaid tiny yellow torches of colour which on closer inspection turned out to be the developing spore capsules of a clump of moss.

 Before this glimpse of autumn, we reached last week the Welsh fifteen moment, the day on which I was able to count more than 15 butterflies simultaneously on our Buddleias.
 This nearly always comes so late in the year that one has by then despaired for butterfly survival, but starting with a Comma, then Red Admirals, Speckled Woods and finally a half-dozen Peacocks, all the usual suspects have appeared.